+Owing to the fixed height constraint $\{h\}_{t}=0,$ the RHS terms in Eqs. (\ref{eq:Ep}) cancel out when both equations are added together.
+As a result, we have

+This locally conservative two-layer energy equation is used in the following to discriminate unphysical solutions.

-The local mass, circulation, momentum and energy conservation laws defined respectively by (\ref{eq:h}), (\ref{eq:U}) and (\ref{eq:E}) can straightforwardly be integrated across a discontinuity to obtain jump conditions analogous to the Rankine-Hugoniot relations and the Lax entropy constraint in the gas dynamics.
-It has to be noted that (\ref{eq:u}), (\ref{eq:U}) and (\ref{eq:E}) are mutually equivalent and can be transformed one into another using (\ref{eq:h}) only if $h$ and $U$ are continuous.
-It means that the jump conditions resulting from these equations cannot in general be satisfied simultaneously.
-Since the problem is governed by two equations, only two corresponding jump conditions can be imposed.
-The choice of two quantities conserved across a discontinuity is not obvious and depends on the physical arguments.
-Namely, it depends on the effects, such as, for example, viscous dissipation, three-dimensional vorticity generation, and mixing (entrainment), which are ignored by the shallow-water approximation but can become relevant in strong bores. .
-If the shallow-water approximation breaks down in a relatively narrow region, then the complex phenomena taking place in that region can be accounted for by applying relevant conservation laws and treating this region as a discontinuity \citep{Whitham1974}.
-Since the shallow-water model is a long-wave approximation, all horizontal length scales comparable to the layer depth or shorter are effectively treated as discontinuities.
+The local mass, circulation, momentum and energy conservation laws which are defined respectively by Eqs. (\ref{eq:h}), (\ref{eq:U}) and (\ref{eq:E}), can be integrated across discontinuities to obtain jump conditions analogous to the Rankine-Hugoniot relations and the Lax entropy constraint in the gas dynamics.
+Since Eqs. (\ref{eq:u}), (\ref{eq:U}) and (\ref{eq:E}) are mutually equivalent and can be transformed one into another using Eq. (\ref{eq:h}) only if $h$ and $U$ are continuous, the jump conditions resulting from these equations cannot in general be satisfied simultaneously.
+As the problem is governed by two equations, only two corresponding jump conditions can be satisfied.
+The choice of two quantities which can be conserved across the jump is not obvious and depends on additional physical arguments.
+Namely, it depends on the effects, such as the viscous dissipation, three-dimensional vorticity generation and mixing (entrainment), which are ignored in the SW approximation but can become relevant in hydraulic jumps.

+If the SW approximation breaks down in a relatively narrow region, then the complex phenomena taking place in that region can be taken into account by applying the relevant conservation laws and treating the region as a discontinuity \citep{Whitham1974}.
+As already noted, since the hydrostatic SW model is a long-wave approximation, the variation of flow over the horizontal length scale comparable to the layer depth or shorter appears as a discontinuity.

-In the following, we assume the density difference to be small.
-This is not only often the case in reality but also simplifies the problem significantly.
-Then according to the Boussinesq approximation, the density difference can be neglected for the inertia but not for the gravity of fluids.
-We slightly extend this approximation by neglecting the deviation of density form its average which is is subsequently used as the characteristic value instead of the density of one of the layers.
-Then (\ref{eq:U}) reduces to
+In the following, we assume the density difference to be small as it is often the case in reality.
+Then, according to the Boussinesq approximation, the density difference can be neglected for the inertia but not for the gravity of fluids.
+We slightly extend this approximation by neglecting the deviation of the density form its average value.
+The latter is subsequently used as a characteristic value instead of the density of one of the layers.
+Then Eq. (\ref{eq:U}) reduces to